NoXPhasma/protondb_faq/README_LV.md

 ## [ProtonDB] "Run" and "Install" pogas nestrādā Firefox.
 If Firefox doesn't ask you how it should proceed with `steam://` URLS, you need to force Firefox to do so.
 For that open `about:config` in your Firefox, right click anywhere in the list and select `New` » `Bolean`.
 Enter `network.protocol-handler.expose.steam` as the name for the new entry, and `false` as the value.
 Now if you click on a `steam://` URL, Firefox should ask you how to proceed.

-## [ProtonDB] Mājaslapā mana spēle ir attēlota kā Windows spēle, bet tai ir sākotnejā Linux versija vai citādāks pamatform āts.
+## [ProtonDB] Mājaslapā mana spēle ir attēlota kā Windows spēle, bet tai ir sākotnejā Linux versija vai citādāks pamatformāts.

 ProtonDB obtains the data from SteamDB and these in turn from the developers of the respective game.
 So if the developers had a native port like for example at rust and it was closed then the game will be shown as a windows game but buyers at the time of the native port will keep the native port of course so there will be some users who write: "it have a native port!".